ivy-green/Web-Ecommerce-Delivery-Server/README.md

 >> Remember to create username and password carefully (remember it or write it to somewhere)

 #2 Create database in MySQL:
-schema name: delivery (on your choice)
+schema name: delivery (on your choice) \n
-port: 3306 => This can change depending on your choice, feel free database name: delivery => Run SQL code: "create database delivery"
+port: 3306 => This can change depending on your choice, feel free \n database name: delivery => Run SQL code: "create database delivery"  \n

 #3 Clone this project and change few line in this file: application.properties
 >> spring.datasource.url=jdbc:mysql://localhost:3306/delivery => change "delivery" if you named different database name.